endaye/joke-api-tool/README.md

 # news-api-tool
-a Centaurstech news api query tool
+a Centaurstech jokes api query tool

 ## How to Run